 |May 25||11||Safe Realisability||FUML20-Lec11|

-In the exams you are allowed to carry printouts of the lecture slides, the proofs and examples which are public on the website.
-However, exercises and solutions to the exercises are not permitted.
+In the exams you are allowed to carry ONLY a double-sided, hand-written A4 paper for your own reference.
+Extra materials, e.g., printouts of the lecture slides, the exercise sheets or solutions to the exercises, are NOT permitted.

 - The course will be entirely given in English.
 The slides and other course material will also be in English.